CGCooke/CGCooke.github.io/_posts/2015-1-31-The-Big-Picture.md

 One neat trick is that the rgb values can be extracted from the color maps.
-By feeding in a value, in the range 0-1, the colormap returns a rgba tupple.
+By feeding in a value, in the range 0-1, the colormap returns a rgba tuple.

 {% highlight python %}
 value=0.5